kintone-labs/kintone-ui-component/CONTRIBUTING.md

-# Contributing Guide
+# Contributing Guideline

-Contributions are always welcome!
+Contributions are always welcome!<br>
-If you discover a bug or have a feature request, please [create an issue on GitHub](https://github.com/kintone-labs/kintone-ui-component/issues/new/choose).
+If you discover a bug or have a feature request, please [create an issue on GitHub](https://github.com/kintone-labs/kintone-ui-component/issues/new/choose).<br>

-Pull requests are also welcome when you find a trivial bug or typo.
+Pull requests are also welcome when you find a trivial bug or typo.<br>

-We use English for all commit messages, code comments, issues, pull requests.
+We use English for all commit messages, code comments, issues, pull requests.<br>

-Please follow [Note for Naming Rule](#note-for-naming-rule) when creating an issue or a pull request.
+Please follow [Note for Naming Rule](#note-for-naming-rule) when creating an issue or a pull request.<br>

 Here is the guide on the command options and how to develop the package.